jycamier/promener/README.md

 ### Enhanced Documentation with Examples

-For richer documentation, you can add descriptions, PromQL examples, and alert rules to your YAML:
+For richer documentation, you can add descriptions, PromQL examples, alert rules, and deprecation warnings to your YAML:

 ```yaml
 metrics: